gear-foundation/gear-wiki/docs/api/vouchers.md

 Vouchers, issued by any actor empower users with gas-free interactions, enabling them to send messages to specific programs seamlessly.

+An example of using vouchers is shown in the [Battleship](/examples/Gaming/battleship.md) game.
+Users without tokens on their balance can make moves by sending messages to a program using a voucher.

+### Issue a voucher

 Use `api.voucher.issue` method to issue a new voucher for a user to be used to pay for sending messages to `program_id` program.

 ```javascript